-Connecticut-based Jazz composer Bill McCormick was educated at Boston’s Berklee College of Music in the early 1970s.
+Connecticut-based Jazz composer and guitarist Bill McCormick was educated at Boston’s Berklee College of Music in the early 1970s.
 There he studied with Tom Szymczak, Jon Damian, spent 2 1/2 years building a solid musical foundation with Bill Leavitt and experienced a brief but life-changing 7 month period of study with guitar great Mick Goodrick.

 His performing career cut short in his mid-twenties by a debilitating shoulder injury, Bill was musically inactive for over a decade.
 But the urge to create music became too strong to ignore.
 “I began writing some musical exercises for guitar, and just kept going.”
 These “simple exercises” soon spawned a catalogue of books and Bill’s first CD, “Music For Guitar Volume I.”

 “To Be Continued...”, his second CD launching 1/13/09 by mPub music, composer Bill McCormick presents eight new compositions, performed by a quintet comprised of five of New York’s finest Jazz artists.